 5. Creeps never die.

-Scraped up out of the New York gutter with an (apparently unknowing) eye to the psychotic mayhem of late-’70s/early ‘80s Gotham slasher flicks, “Bag Boy Lover Boy
+Scraped up out of the New York gutter with an (apparently unknowing) eye to the psychotic mayhem of late-’70s/early ‘80s Gotham slasher flicks, "Bag Boy Lover Boy" was either one of the best or worst things to happen at the festival.
+(Read John Anderson’s review here.)

 I’d lean to the former, personally, even though it makes me itchy and uncomfortable to fully embrace this gonzo hybrid of "Color Me Blood Red" and "Trees Lounge."
 It’s rare, however, to come across a film as sincerely disturbing, a quality instilled through director and co-writer Andres Torres’ casting of Jon Wachter as his anti-hero Albert.
 The film’s sheer misanthropy is focused without mercy on Albert, a seeming idiot with an uncertain foreign accent who mans an all-night hot dog stand on Canal Street.